 We punish successful attempts more severely than we punish failed attempts.
 Lewis worries that this might be unfair because it involves giving different punishments to equally culpable people.
-He argues that our practices are fair on the grounds that they are equivalent to a lottery.
+He seeks to show that this worry is misplaced because our practice is equivalent to a lottery.
 However, Lewis himself is only partly convinced by this argument.

 The first part

 The first part of Lewis’s argument holds that a lottery to determine punishments would be fair.
 This is the part that Lewis himself has the least confidence in.

 The idea is roughly this.
 When you are convicted of a crime, you get a ticket in a lottery.
 Then the lottery is held to determine your sentence.
 If your ticket matches the number drawn, you get one sentence and if it doesn’t you get another sentence.

 On the face of it, a lottery would be unfair.
 Two people could commit the same crime but receive vastly different sentences depending on how the lottery turns out.

 Lewis thinks that the best case for saying that the lottery would be fair relies on a distinction between punishment and suffering.
 The punishment is the risk of suffering: getting the lottery ticket.
 The suffering is what happens when you serve the sentence.
 If that’s the way you define the term “punishment” then punishments for the same crimes can be equal if those who are convicted of the crimes get the same odds of winning the lottery.

 If you think that what Lewis calls “suffering” is really what the punishment is, then you won’t agree.